 Orchid(Candlelight - 1995)

 Opeth's debut, emerging from the wave of melodic Swedish black and death metal of the 90s, already claimed its own niche and unique progressive blend of various genres.
 With song lengths of 10 minutes that frequently wander into many different soundscapes, Opeth give their music a lot of space to breathe.
-Rhythmic death metal blends into harsh blackened rasps, developing into pounding melodies before giving way to acoustic guitars and haunting, melancholy doom.
+Rhythmic death metal blends into harsh blackened rasps, developing into pounding melodies before giving way to acoustic guitars and haunting, melancholic doom.
 Akerfeldt mostly growls and rasps here, with glimpses of the softer singing voice he would use much more in later releases.
-Themes develop but more often than not morph into different passages, often taking their time and placing a priority on soundscapes rather than structure, with the musical themes only occasionally being developed subtly for the trained ear.
-Despite this lack of tight structure, Opeth's talent for passionate, gripping and beautifully written music combined with the ambitious and generally aggressive approach on this debut makes this album into one of their best.
+Musical themes sometimes develop but more often than not morph into different passages, often taking their time and placing a priority on soundscapes rather than structure, with the themes only occasionally being developed subtly for the trained ear.
+Despite this lack of tight structure, Opeth's talent for passionate, gripping and beautifully written music combined with the ambitious and generally aggressive approach on this debut makes this album one of their best.
+Every single track stands out with its epic beauty and multiple powerful passages, but I suppose the absolute eargasmic epic classic is 'Forest of October', followed closely by the epic opener 'In Mist She Was Standing', and 'Under the Weeping Moon' has an incredible building atmospheric dark power that gets me every time.
+This one made me an instant lifelong dedicated fan when I heard it in 1995 and I have followed every release avidly since then.
+This debut has never aged nor lost its power, and it is one of their top 3 or 5 albums, despite younger fans that say otherwise.
+It is a blend of death, black and doom metal, together with acoustic dark music, and it a harsher and darker sounding album than later albums with a dominant black-metal sound.
 Not for fans of extreme metal that want their brutality served straight up, but for listeners of living, complex, powerful and epic music.
 Highly recommended.

 Morningrise(Candlelight - 1996)